djones-home/ccfoo/README.md

 }
 ''''

-Incidently none of thise settings apply to Azure - they are for another tool.

-Now take the settings from the CLI - just rob it blind!
+Now take the settings from the azure-cli - just robbing it blind :-),

 ````bash
 dj@dj15:~$ cleanConfig >/dev/null; setupConfig